mikael-kalstad/Quote-Machine/README.md

 ### Search algorithm

 The `Searchbar` component will use the search algorithm if it is provided.
 Note this component will not render if this function is not declared in `Categories.json`.
 The algorithm will be provided with a `inputvalue` and `number of suggestions`, which limits the number of suggestions that the searchbar will provide at the time.

-There are 6 different types of content that can be used.
+Each result in the searchbar has some content and a type.
+Types is specified within each search algorithm.
+E.g in the movie category there are 6 different types of content that can be used.

 - Year
 - Category